Prizes

 Graphics play an essential role in the articles that are published in the Journal of Molecular Graphics and Modelling, maybe even more than in other research journals.
 After a pause of some years we have decided to reinstate the yearly best graphic prize for JMGM.
 To honor our Editor, who unexpectedly passed away in 2017, the award is now called the Jeffry D. Madura Memorial Graphics Prize.

-The Editors of the journal, Jamie Platts, Emilio Esposito and Michelle Sahai have gone through the articles of 2021 and unanimously selected Figure 7 published in: OctSurf: Efficient hierarchical voxel-based molecular surface representation for protein-ligand affinity prediction (JMGM, Vol. 105, 2021, 107865) as the winning image for its deep scientific content.
+The Editors of the journal, Jamie Platts, Emilio Esposito and Michelle Sahai have gone through the articles of 2022 and unanimously selected Figure 3 published in: “Online tools to easily build virtual molecular models for display in augmented and virtual reality on the web” (JMGM Vol 114, July 2022, 108164) as the winning image for its deep scientific content.
 The Editors have selected this image because of the simplicity and accessibility of the image that still captures the cutting-edge science described in the accompanying article, a novel algorithm to predict protein-ligand binding affinity.

 The primary criteria for the prize are the visual impact of the image and the scientific information that it conveys.
 The prize is judged by the two editors of the journal and a committee member of the MGMS.